316k/sinusitis/README.md

 ## Compatibility

 Since the app is based on experimental HTML5 technology, not all browsers can run it.
-Currently (last update : May 2014), only Firefox and Firefox OS support the required functionnalities.
+To date, I tested it on Firefox and the Firefox OS simulator (which both support the required functionnalities) and on Chromium 34 (which doesn't).